entroform/stack-up.js/README.md

 ```

 The `restack` method will not work properly if you change something that affect the dimensions of the grid item.
 You will have to use `reset` instead.
-(This recalculates the grid stacking from top to bottom)
+(This recalculates the grid stacking from top to bottom.)

 ```javascript
 stackup.config.columnWidth = 220;